cypress-io/cypress-documentation/source/guides/getting-started/writing-your-first-test.md

 Even without adding an assertion, we know that everything is okay!
 This is because many of Cypress' commands are built to fail if they don't find what they're expecting to find.
 This is known as a {% url 'Default Assertion' introduction-to-cypress#Default-Assertions %}.

-To verify this, replace `root` with something not on the page, like `boot`.
+To verify this, replace `type` with something not on the page, like `hype`.
 You'll notice the test goes red, but only after about 4 seconds!

 Can you see what Cypress is doing under the hood?
 It's automatically waiting and retrying because it expects the content to **eventually** be found in the DOM.
 It doesn't immediately fail!

 {% img /img/guides/first-test-failing-contains.png %}

 {% note warning 'Error Messages' %}
 We've taken care at Cypress to write hundreds of custom error messages that attempt to explain in simple terms what went wrong.
-In this case Cypress **timed out retrying** to find the content: `boot` within the entire page.
+In this case Cypress **timed out retrying** to find the content: `hype` within the entire page.
 {% endnote %}

 Before we add another command - let's get this test back to passing.
-Replace `boot` with `root`.
+Replace `hype` with `type`.

 {% img /img/guides/first-test-contains-30fps.gif %}